Independent politician: Scottish Parliament, Senedd (Welsh Parliament) and Northern Irish Assembly

-In the 2003 Scottish Parliamentary elections, three MSPs were elected as Independents: Dennis Canavan (Falkirk West), Dr Jean Turner (Strathkelvin and Bearsden) and Margo MacDonald (Lothians).
+In the 2003 Scottish Parliamentary elections, three MSPs were elected as Independents: Dennis Canavan (Falkirk West), Jean Turner (Strathkelvin and Bearsden) and Margo MacDonald (Lothians).
 In 2004 Campbell Martin (West of Scotland region) left the Scottish National Party to become an independent and in 2005 Brian Monteith (Mid Scotland and Fife) left the Conservative Party to become an independent.
 At the 2007 Scottish Parliamentary elections Margo MacDonald was again returned as an independent MSP and was elected as an independent for the third time four years later.
 She died in 2014 while still serving as member of the Parliament.
 As she was elected as an independent regional MSP, there could be no by-election and her seat remained vacant until the 2016 election.

 Peter Law was expelled from the Labour Party after standing against an official Labour candidate in Blaenau Gwent at the 2005 UK general election and became an independent in the National Assembly and UK Parliament.
 In 2006 Peter Law died from a brain tumour and his wife, Trish Law, campaigned and took the seat as an independent candidate at the subsequent by-election and held onto the seat again in the 2007 Welsh Assembly elections.

 In 2016, Nathan Gill as the then leader of UKIP Wales defected from the group to sit as an independent after a falling out with Neil Hamilton, who was elected UKIP Assembly group leader.
 Dafydd Elis-Thomas left the Plaid Cymru group later in 2016 after multiple fallings out with Plaid Cymru leader Leanne Wood.
 Elis-Thomas said his reason for leaving Plaid Cymru was that it not serious about working with the Welsh Labour Government.
 Neil McEvoy was expelled from Plaid Cymru on 16 January 2018 and sat as an independent AM until 2021.
 Nathan Gill stood down on 27 December 2017 and was replaced by Mandy Jones.
 Mandy Jones left the UKIP group on 9 January 2018 over a fallout over her staff.